Board of Directors – Mennonite Seniors Housing Network Inc.

 Hans and Diana are retired and are members of Bethel Mennonite Church.
 He enjoys travelling, sailing on Lake Winnipeg, and occasional writing and teaching assignments.

-Alf Dyck, Capital Management
+Alf Dyck, Capital Management Chair

 Alf is a retired Professional Engineer who spent his entire career with Price Industries (formerly E H Price Ltd.) after graduation from the U of M Mechanical Engineering program.